Community Music School at Appalachian State University (ASU-CMS) Hayes School of Music

 All cancellations must be approved by the director and made before the second week of classes.
 Refunds can not be made in the event of withdrawal, nor will charges be cancelled when a student discontinues lessons after the second meeting of the semester.
 In the case of cancellations, a $30 fee will be charged in addition to any fees accumulated for lessons attended.

-Refunds for ensembles and classes:
+Ensembles and classes:

 All cancellations must be approved by the director and made before the second week of class.
 There will be no refunds after the second meeting (lesson) of the semester.
 All cancellations are subject to a $30 administration fee.